 What muscles does the lunge reach stretch work?

-The lunge reach stretch targets the hip flexors (psoas, rectus femoris) and thoracic spine rotators of the trailing leg side, while activating the glutes, quadriceps, and hamstrings of the front leg.
-The overhead reach component stretches the latissimus dorsi, obliques, and chest.
+The lunge reach stretches the hip flexors (psoas, rectus femoris) and the thoracic spine rotators of the trailing leg side, while actively engaging the glutes, quadriceps, and hamstrings of the front leg.
+The overhead reach lengthens the latissimus dorsi, obliques, and chest.
 It is one of the most comprehensive full-body mobility drills available without equipment.

 Is the lunge reach good for warming up?

 Yes.
-The lunge reach is one of the best dynamic warm-up movements because it simultaneously opens the hip flexors, mobilizes the thoracic spine, and activates the glutes and core.
-Performing 5-6 reps per side before training prepares the hips and upper back for squats, deadlifts, overhead pressing, and running.
+The lunge reach is one of the best dynamic warm-up movements because it opens the hip flexors, mobilizes the thoracic spine, and activates the glutes and core in a single pattern.
+Performing 5 to 6 reps per side before training prepares the hips and upper back for squats, deadlifts, overhead pressing, and running.

 How is the lunge reach different from the world's greatest stretch?